The Spiritual Centre.co.uk

 Anti-bacterial

 Oak - The natural tannins present in oak bark bind with proteins that promote bacterial growth, thereby reducing their capacity to multiply.
 Oak bark is also known for its astringent properties and its ability to inhibit the release of inflammatory compounds.
-It can be grated, dried, and stored.
+The methods used to extract the tannins and phenolic compounds have varying degrees of success.

 Anti-bacterial